cesarmonagas15/CapstoneProject-CAN/planning/project_plan.md

 Pod Members: **Cesar, Ana, Nara**

-### Problem Statement
+## Problem Statement

- “Food waste in our homes makes up about 39% of all food waste - about 42 billion pounds of food waste”.
+ “Food waste in our homes makes up about 39% of all food waste - about 42 billion pounds of food waste.”

-### Project Solution
+## Project Solution

 Provide a  platform that empowers adults to combat food waste by offering a unique recipe filtering system based on ingredients available in their pantries.
 Through a partnership with Food Shift, a leading food recovery organization, we provide users with valuable resources to act against food waste.